Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 If you feel self-conscious about going to a public swimming pool or to the beach, go with people you feel comfortable with, friends and family are there to support you.
 Remember, others don't know you have had surgery unless you tell them.

 Although you may feel like people are looking at you, they aren't they are too interested in their own lives.

 You may feel stiffness when swimming which wasn't there before.
-Some will be due to the surgery and scars and some due to the inactivity.
+Some will be due to the surgery and scars and some due to inactivity.
+Even now several years later, I feel a pulling where my scar is when I move my arm above my head.
 If it is difficult, just keep at it and keep swimming and soon you'll settle into a confident and comfortable routine.

 © 2017 Mary Wickison